-Enter on line 12 any item of unrelated business income that isn't reportable elsewhere on the return.
-Include:
+Enter on Part I, line 12 any item of unrelated business income from a particular trade or business that isn't reportable elsewhere on the return.
+Attach a statement describing the sources of the other income and their amounts.
+Such amounts may include: